OVGU-VET-TechEd/AI-Industry-HR-Workshop/slides.md

 This self-learning micro-credential is organized into four learning modules:

-- **Module 1:** Understanding Artificial Intelligence in Human Resource Management (7 minutes)
+- **Module 1:** Understanding Artificial Intelligence in Human Resource Management (7 minutes) --

+## Session 1.1 — Understanding Artificial Intelligence

+Artificial Intelligence (AI) refers to computer systems that are designed to perform tasks that normally require human intelligence.
+These tasks include learning from data, recognising patterns, solving problems, generating content, making predictions, and supporting human decision-making.

+According to UNESCO, AI should not be understood simply as automation.
+AI systems learn from data, interact with users, and support humans in making informed decisions across different professional contexts.

+Today, AI is widely used in education, healthcare, finance, manufacturing, and Human Resource Management to improve efficiency, accuracy, and decision quality.
+--

+### AI is More Than Automation

+Many people think AI simply replaces human work.

+However, modern AI performs several functions:

+- Learning from large amounts of data
+- Identifying hidden patterns
+- Predicting future outcomes
+- Supporting human decision-making
+- Generating new content using Generative AI
+- Continuously improving through feedback

+**Key Message**

+> Responsible AI should augment human intelligence, not replace human judgement.

 - **Module 2:** AI Across the Employee Lifecycle (8 minutes)